UPDATED: JULY 05, 2023 | 3 MIN READ

 - Are you considered someone’s dependent?

-- Are you going to stay on your parent’s health insurance plan or enroll on your own?
+- Will you stay on your parent’s health insurance plan or enroll independently?

 What type of student health insurance plans are cheaper?